-Kicking off the Asia Video Summit will be the annual Policy Roundtable to be held on 11 November, where we bring industry legal and policy experts together with regulatory officials from jurisdictions across the Asia Pacific region, for a closed-door discussion on the latest policies and regulations that impact the video industry today.
+Kicking off the Asia Video Summit is the annual Policy Roundtable which was held on 11 November, where we brought industry legal and policy experts together with regulatory officials from jurisdictions across the Asia Pacific region, for a closed-door discussion on the latest policies and regulations that impact the video industry today.

 Each year at the Policy Roundtable we seek to present international examples and explore Asian views on some of the most burning issues in regulation of the professional video distribution industry.